7 Conclusions

 7.1 Contributions

 Effective response to the HIV epidemic depends on strategic information provided by models of data.
-The contributions of this thesis are both in generating this information, and in understanding and advancing statistical methods.
+This thesis contributes both to generating this information and to advancing statistical methods.

 Chapter 4 found that spatially structured random effects should be used in small-area models for HIV.
 Kernel models performed better for data simulated from an adjacency-based spatial process than adjacency-based models did for data simulated from a kernel model.
 However, adjacency-based models performed better under cross-validation of real HIV survey data.
 Model comparison was conducted using strictly proper scoring rules, with checks for calibration.